Why don't you allow

 Technically, the term can

-attack on our counter unless death actually results.
-The list
+include an attack on our counter unless death actually results.

-even though no death occurred as a result, but they are not part of the overall count.
+even though no death occurred as a result.
+As with honor

 Why did you create